- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 The headphone frame is crafted completely from aluminum, making it extremely rigid.
 A padded headrest means that you’ll stay comfy in them despite how much they can handle.

 And, they can really handle a lot.
 Even though they look like an art piece, these headphones are not against a beating.
-While I certainly wouldn’t recommend ruining how good they looks, you can definitely warrant a few drops before these headphones break.
+While I certainly wouldn’t recommend ruining how good they look, you can definitely warrant a few drops before these headphones break.

 You can fold the headphones down completely to take them out with you.
 It certainly isn’t a new feature, but one that’s totally welcome.
 The headphones collapse naturally in on themselves which is a feat considering how cumbersome this process can be.

 There aren’t many features on the P7s.
 In many ways, the headphones are meant to serve one purpose and serve that purpose very well.
-Because of that, there aren’t any features like Bluetooth or remote functionality, but there are some interesting design choice.
+Because of that, there aren’t any features like Bluetooth or remote functionality, but there is some interesting design choice.

 The first is the inclusion of magnetic ear cups.
 Four even placed magnets hold the ear cups, including the grille, onto the headphones.
 When you take them off, you’ll expose the drive that sits beneath.

 This serves two main purposes.
 First, you can always replace the ear cups should they come damaged.
-Since Bower and Wilkins allows the entire cup to become detached, you can replace torn grilles or worn-out foam without buying new cans.
+Since Bower and Wilkins allow the entire cup to become detached, you can replace torn grilles or worn-out foam without buying new cans.

 They also hide the connection, though.
 Arguably one of the coolest ways to connect a 3.5mm jack to a pair of headphones, the P7s hide this connection inside of the speaker driver itself.
 An angled cord ride under the ear cups and plugs in, so you get the benefits of a detachable cable while still getting the look of a hardwired one.